Exit polls predict BJP win in UP, AAP's in Punjab | Politics

 Goa was predicted by most pollsters to be heading for a hung assembly.

-The BJP was given a clear edge by most exit polls in the polls to the 60-member Manipur assembly, with the Congress being seen a distant second.
+The BJP was given a clear edge by most exit polls in the election to the 60-member Manipur assembly, with the Congress being seen a distant second.

 The BJP is in power in four of the five states.